Skip to main content

 The key innovation here is the dual-text strategy:

-• renderedText array: Concise, punchy text optimized for on-screen display.
+• onScreenText array: Concise, punchy text optimized for on-screen display.

 This separation allows you to optimize for both mediums independently.
 Spoken narration can be verbose and flowing, while visual text can be short, formatted, and impactful.